andyatkinson/minimail/readme.md

     end
     m.deliver

-    # Include an attachment
+    # Add an attachment
-    Minimail::Mail.new(:subject => "check this attachment", :recipients => "bob@example.com", :attachments => File.join(Dir.pwd, 'test', 'fake_attachment.txt')).deliver
+    Minimail::Mail.new(:subject => "[app] Success", :recipients => "engineer@example.com", :attachments => File.join(Dir.pwd, 'test', 'fake_attachment.txt')).deliver

 Run tests
 =========

-    # clone source, setup ruby and gemset (I use RVM). rvm use 1.8.7; rvm gemset create minimail; rvm gemset use minimail
+    # With RVM, `rvm use 1.8.7 && rvm gemset create minimail && rvm gemset use minimail`
-    # gem install bundler && bundle (make sure bundler "test" group gems are installed)
-    rake # as of this writing: 6 tests, 11 assertions, 0 failures, 0 errors, 0 skips
+    rake

 Debugging
 =========
 Some ISPs will block the SMTP port or black-list IP addresses.
-I was not able to send on a Verizon ISP connection for home, but was able to send using my cellular 3G connection (also Verizon) while tethered.
+I was not able to send on a Verizon connection at home, but was able to send using cellular connections (AT&T and Verizon) while tethered.

-The mail will also likely show up in the spam folder.

-    # on OS X tail the mail log file
+With gmail, the test mails show up in the spam folder.
+To check your mail log file on OS X:

     tail -f /var/log/mail.log

 Credits